April 18, 2017

-Housing starts rose 3.0% in February to 1,288 thousand after having declined 1.9% in January.
+Housing starts declined 6.8% in March to 1,215 thousand after having risen 5.0% in February.
 Because these data are particularly volatile on a month-to-month basis, it is best to look at a 3-month moving average of starts (which is the series shown in blue above).
-That 3-month average now stands at 1,288 thousand which is. the fastest pace of construction thus far in the cycle and it should continue to climb slowly.
+That 3-month average now stands at 1,253 thousand which is close to the fastest pace of construction thus far in the cycle.
+It should continue to climb slowly.

 Both new and existing home sales continue to climb.
-Thus, the demand for housing is particularly robust.
+Thus, the demand for housing remains robust.

-Builders remain enthusiastic in part because they are seeing traffic through the model homes accelerating.
+Builders remain enthusiastic in part because they see traffic through the model homes accelerating.

-Mortgage rates have risen almost 0.75% since the election in early November but at 4.2% they are still quite low by any historical standard.
+Mortgage rates have risen 0.6% since the election in early November but at 4.1% they are still quite low by any historical standard.

 At the same time employment gains are about 170 thousand per month which is boosting income.
 As a result, real disposable income (what is left after inflation and taxes) is growing at a 2.0% pace.